soulwing/tnm4j/README.md

 > If you're wondering why we're using numeric OIDs here instead of names,
 > just hang on... we'll get there shortly!

-In addition to the `get` method, the context provides methods to support all of the fundamental SNMP operations: GET, GETNEXT, GETBULK, and SET.
+In addition to the `get`, the context provides methods to support all of the fundamental SNMP operations: GET, GETNEXT, GETBULK, and SET.
 Moreover, it provides methods to support easy and efficient SNMP table walks, which we'll cover later.
 See the [javadoc] for the full details.